‘Major disruption’ to rail services as torrential rain brings flooding

 Latest Met Office forecast

-Incessant rains overnight have left parts of the UK flooded and hit hundreds of homes and business with power cuts.
+Huge downpours overnight have left parts of the UK flooded and hit hundreds of homes and business with power cuts.

+Rail passengers faced some cancelled and altered services on Thursday morning in the wake of heavy rain overnight.

 There are cancelled services across rail networks for Thursday morning, with National Rail warning of “major disruption” affecting all lines between London Kings Cross and Stevenage.